water fasting: the benefits of a 5 days fast are real

 Longevity.

 As previously mentioned, autophagy is enticing.
-Not only are the “cellular cleaning” benefits involved, fluxuating autophagic activity (switching between autophagy and non-autophagy states) was also found in animal trials to indicate anti-aging effects.
-This same study indicated that not reducing autophagy might be implicated in aging.
+Not only are the “cellular cleaning” benefits involved, but fluctuating autophagic activity (switching between autophagy and non-autophagy states) was also found in animal trials to indicate anti-aging effects.
+This same study indicated that not reducing autophagy might be implicated in aging.2

 In short, exercising your “autophagy muscle” seems like a good idea.

-You know all that cool stuff about mTOR being “shut down” and autophagy we just learned, well, this study showed that coffee might have those same effects.
-Not bad.
+You know all that cool stuff about mTOR being “shut down” and autophagy we just learned, well, coffee might have those same effects.3 Not bad.
 Not bad at all.

-This meta-analysis supports the role of Intermittent Fasting in improving the component composition of cardiometabolic risk factors, including weight, waist circumference, fat mass, BMI, blood pressure, total cholesterol, triglycerides, fasting insulin, and insulin resistance, compared to a control group diet.
+Intermittent Fasting might improve the component composition of cardiometabolic risk factors, including weight, waist circumference, fat mass, BMI, blood pressure, total cholesterol, triglycerides, fasting insulin, and insulin resistance when compared to a control group diet.4

-This meta analysis concluded that Intermittent Fasting “may provide a significant metabolic benefit by improving glycemic control, insulin resistance, and adipokine concentration with a reduction of BMI in adults.”
+Intermittent Fasting “may provide a significant metabolic benefit by improving glycemic control, insulin resistance, and adipokine concentration with a reduction of BMI in adults.”5

-Suffering from chronic pain, hypertension, metabolic syndrome or any other chronic inflammatory disease?
-Water fasting might help.
+Suffering from chronic pain, hypertension, metabolic syndrome, or any other chronic inflammatory disease?
+Water fasting might help.6

-According to this study, fasting can reduce IGF-1 (we don’t want that elevated all the time), increase ketone bodies, increase BDNF (“miracle grow” for your brain), reduce inflammation and oxidative stress, boost/reset immune function, help with arthritis and hypertension, increase synaptic plasticity and neurogenesis (basically, forming new, awesome neurons in your brain), reduce neurodegeneration and may reduce cancer incidence, act as a preventative measure and even a cancer treatment.
+Fasting can reduce IGF-1 (we don’t want that elevated all the time), increase ketone bodies, increase BDNF (“miracle grow” for your brain), reduce inflammation and oxidative stress, boost/reset immune function, help with arthritis and hypertension, increase synaptic plasticity and neurogenesis (basically, forming new, awesome neurons in your brain), reduce neurodegeneration and may reduce cancer incidence, act as a preventative measure and even a cancer treatment.7

-On BDNF specifically, lower levels of BDNF are being linked to depression and other studies conclude “decreased levels of BDNF are associated with neurodegenerative diseases with neuronal loss, such as Parkinson’s disease, Alzheimer’s disease, multiple sclerosis and Huntington’s disease.”
-So yea, probably going to want to keep those BDNF levels up and it appears caloric restriction, fasting, and exercise play a role.
-(Note: This study showed a link between low levels of BDNF and people with depressive symptoms, and this studythis study, and this study showed that increased sugar consumption resulted in a “significant increment in the risk of depression.”
-Just saying.)
+On BDNF specifically, lower levels of BDNF are being linked to depression and that “decreased levels of BDNF are associated with neurodegenerative diseases with neuronal loss, such as Parkinson’s disease, Alzheimer’s disease, multiple sclerosis, and Huntington’s disease.”
+Low levels of BDNF have been linked to people with depressive symptoms in several studies.8 So yeah, probably going to want to keep those BDNF levels up and it appears caloric restriction, fasting, and exercise play a role.

 Fasting has been associated with the body’s activation of SIRT1 activity and SIRT1 activity is linked to a whole host of benefits:

-This study on Planarian flatworms really put me over the top.
-It showed that fasting increased the percentage of stem cells with long telomeres and increased maximum telomere length.
+Planarian flatworms really put me over the top.
+Studies showed that fasting increased the percentage of stem cells with long telomeres and increased maximum telomere length.13

 What does that mean: well, stem cells are like the “Holy Grail” of cells.
 They are magic.
 The more we have and the more active they are, the better.
 And telomeres are little protective caps at the end of our DNA, like the little plastic “cap” on the end of a shoelace.
 Apparently, those telomere “caps” shorten as we age.

-So the planarian study showed, not only did they get more magic stem cells, they also lengthened the telomeres.
+So the planarian study showed that not only did they get more magic stem cells, but they also lengthened the telomeres.

 What Is the Internet Saying About Water Fasting